em-wb/sc-portfolio/README.md

 ### Credits

-- Design adapted from template from <a href="https://www.figma.com/community/file/946944225031473055">Figma Community</a>
+- Design adapted from template from <a href="https://www.figma.com/community/file/946944225031473055" target="_blank">Figma Community</a>

-- Headshot image by pikisuperstar <a href="https://www.freepik.com/free-vector/hand-drawn-different-profile-icons-pack_17863156.htm#query=face&position=5&from_view=search&track=sph">on Freepik</a>
+- Headshot image by pikisuperstar <a href="https://www.freepik.com/free-vector/hand-drawn-different-profile-icons-pack_17863156.htm#query=face&position=5&from_view=search&track=sph" target="_blank">on Freepik</a>

 - Waving hand by Adrien Coquet <a href="https://thenounproject.com/browse/icons/term/waving/" target="_blank" title="waving Icons"> on Noun Project</a> (CC BY 3.0)